astenstrasser/udacity_courses/relational-databases/sql_basics.md

  - having
  - char_length()
  'Group by' runs before running the other commands in line.
 The command 'having' filter the results after running the search.
+ - regexp - performs a pattern match of a string expression against a pattern.
+Using '^anypattern' you test the first letter.
+Using 'anypattern$' you test the word end.

 Ex.:
 ```sql